Thai PM warns on prices as flood fears grip Bangkok

 The north, northeast and central plains have been badly affected and Bangkok -- which is only two metres (6.5 ft) above sea level -- is in danger as water overflows from reservoirs in the north, swelling the Chao Phraya river.

-"The situation in Bangkok is fifty-fifty.
-Me and my mom are trying to grab everything and stock food for at least two weeks," said Tassanapan Sirisuka, 32, shopping in a central Bangkok supermarket that had few bottles of water or instant noodles left.

-High estuary tides due from October 13 could push up the river level, especially if rain continues heavy, as on Wednesday.
+High estuary tides are due from October 13, which could push up the river level, especially if heavy rain continues.

-There may be repercussions further afield.
-Shipments of rice to Indonesia and Africa may be delayed and prices of the staple -- already going up due to a government intervention scheme -- could be pushed higher around Asia.

-Thailand is the world's biggest rice exporter and farmers were supposed to be starting the main harvest early this month.
-The government has already cut its estimate of the crop to 21 million tonnes from 25 million because of the flooding.

-Some 1.55 million hectares (3.82 million acres) of farmland has suffered from flooding, the disaster department said.

-Yingluck said the construction of flood barriers in three outer areas of Bangkok should be completed on Wednesday.
+Yingluck said the construction of flood barriers in three outer areas of Bangkok was on track to be completed on Wednesday.

-Bangkok city officials say embankments and the use of canals to channel water away should prevent serious flooding but Governor Sukhumbhand Paribatra has ordered all 50 districts to prepare evacuation plans, just in case, with rainstorms forecast for October 16-18.
+Bangkok city officials say embankments and the use of canals to channel water away should prevent serious flooding but Governor Sukhumbhand Paribatra has ordered all 50 districts to prepare evacuation plans, just in case.

+"We're working to protect water flow from Pathum Thani.
+But we're not sure about the rain storm coming on October 16-18," he said.

 ARMY TO THE RESCUE

-The province of Pathum Thani touching the outskirts of Bangkok has seen severe flooding this week.
-Strong currents burst a river bank on Tuesday, submerging homes below two metres (six feet) of water.
+The province of Pathum Thani touching the outskirts of Bangkok has seen severe flooding this week and rescue workers were rebuilding a flood wall after strong currents burst a river bank on Tuesday, flooding homes in water two metres (six feet) deep.

-Provincial Governor Pirasak Hinmuangkaow said the army had been asked to help.
+Pathum Thani's governor, Pirasak Hinmuangkaow, said the army had been asked to help.

 "The province has now given full authority to the army to help control the flooding," he said, as workers moved to shore up defences at the Navanakorn industrial zone.